matzew/kafkasource-keda-autoscaler/README.md

 │   └──────────────────┘   │◄───────────────┘
 │                          │
 └──────────────────────────┘

-   *Keda scales the consumers of the consumer-group (the KafkaSource), based on records on the topic and its partitions as well based on metadata on the CR of each source.
 ```

+* Keda scales the consumers of the consumer-group, here the `KafkaSource` objects, based on records on the topic and its partitions as well based on metadata on the CR of each source.
+* Knative Autoscaler scales the Processor pods based on http traffic.

 ## Prerequisite